3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ### Random Forest Implementation

 Our implementation of the auto-context random forest suggested in "Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image" will be built using the `Accord.MachineLearning` namespace.
 More specifically the structure will be built with the  `RandomForest`, `DecisionTree`, and `DecisionNode` classes.
-The random forest will first use the built-in learning functions for training and later be modified to more closely resemble the training of Brachmann *et al.* [,].
+The random forest will first use the built-in learning functions for training and later be modified to more closely resemble the training of Brachmann *et al.* [@brachmann, @accord].

 ### RANSAC Implementation

-Our random sampling consensus (RANSAC) implementation will be built to approximately mimic the implementation explained in "Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image" [].
-The `RANSAC<TModel>` class in the Accord.NET framework will be utilized to create our implementation.
+Our random sampling consensus (RANSAC) implementation will be built to approximately mimic the implementation explained in "Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image" [@brachmann].
+The `RANSAC<TModel>` class in the Accord.NET framework will be utilized to create our implementation [@accord].
 This implementation will be modified to run parallel hypothesis checks to follow the structure of preemptive RANSAC.

 Our instance of RANSAC will have a set of Hypotheses which have the pose information stored.
 During processing these will be culled, refined, and added to as necessary.

 ### Pose Refinement Implementation

-We would like to implement a similar method to Brachmann *et al.* to refine the poses gathered by RANSAC.
+We would like to implement a similar method to Brachmann *et al.* to refine the poses gathered by RANSAC [@brachmann].
 Each Hypothesis in the RANSAC instance will have a refinement method called `refine()` which will be able to improve the pose estimation if that hypothesis is chosen for refinement.
 The poses chosen for refinement will be handled within our RANSAC implementation.

 ### Output to the Unity Interface